margaretjshepard/resume/README.md

 # Margaret's Resume

-📍 Location: Open to Relocation
+📍 Location: Williamsburg, Virginia
-🎓 MS Business Analytics, May 2025
+🎓 MS Business Analytics, c.o.
+May 2025
 📊 Data | Analytics | Strategy

-This repository contains the most recent version of my resume.
-I’m currently seeking opportunities in business analytics, data strategy, or operations.
+Self-motivated MSBA student specializing in data analytics, machine learning, and digital marketing, with hands-on experience in Python, SQL, Tableau, and R. Passionate about transforming complex data into insights that drive business decisions.
+A fast learner with an analytical mindset and the discipline of a competitive runner, excelling in high-paced environments.

 ## 📄 Resume
 [Download Resume (PDF)](./Margaret_Resume_2025.pdf)